sufeeeringGavinM/pipelined-riscv-with-hazard-detection/README.md

 sim contains the simulation files

 # requirements
-The only requirement is IIC-OSIC-TOOLS, which requires Docker.
+The only requirements are IIC-OSIC-TOOLS, which requires Docker.
+Also, cvc to run the simulation on the synthesized version.